danja/chatterbox/README.md

 For more detail, see [quasi-blog notes.md](https://github.com/danja/chatterbox/blob/master/notes.md).

+**2020-03-03** : **Milestone!** first formant filter essentially working.

-**2020-02-29** : I've got pot 5 controlling the pitch of a wavetable-generated larynx-like tone.
+**2020-02-02** : I've got pot 5 controlling the pitch of a wavetable-generated larynx-like tone.
 Pot 4 controls the waveform.
 (Switch 0 is hooked up to change between test waveforms).
 First attempts at a filter, cutoff freq on pot 3.
 Something very wrong - it's industrial noises in a box.
 Well, pulsed farty noises...

 **2020-02-29** : I now have the main controls hooked into the code : joystick, 4x potentiometers, 5x push-button switches.
 Of these only 2 pots and 1 switch are actually doing anything.